open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic.md

 instrumentation.

 To better understand auto-instrumentation it's useful to know how OpenTelemetry achieves the automatic instrumentation.
-It happens through [monkey-patching](https://en.wikipedia.org/wiki/Monkey_patch) which is done the
+It happens through [monkey-patching](https://en.wikipedia.org/wiki/Monkey_patch) which is done through
 [instrumentation libraries][instrumentation]. `opentelemetry-instrumentation-flask` is one of these, which we will be using below.